Accelerating Mobile Language Model via Speculative Decoding and NPU-Coordinated Execution: Methodology

 \subsection{Progressive Graph Scheduling}

-\textbf{Challenges of fixed-shape compute graphs.} As discussed in Section~\ref{sec:background:sub3}, mobile NPUs require fixed-shape compute graphs, forcing the prefill input to be chunked for variable-length requests.
-This constraint also forces prefill and decoding to share the same graph despite their distinct input patterns: prefill processes long sequences (e.g., chunk size 256), while decoding handles short inputs (e.g., chunk size 32).
-Using a unified graph thus leads to inefficiency.
-To address this, we consider two specialized graphs: $G^1$ optimized for prefill and $G^2$ optimized for decoding.
+\textbf{Challenges of fixed-shape compute graphs.} As discussed in §\ref{sec:motivation_sub1}, mobile NPUs require static compute graphs, forcing prefill and decoding to share the same graph despite their distinct input patterns: prefill processes long sequences (e.g., input length 256), while decoding handles short inputs (e.g., input length 1).
+Using a shared graph thus leads to inefficiency, while keeping two graphs resident in memory is wasting limited RAM budget.
+To address this, we consider switching between two specialized graphs: $G^1$ optimized for prefill and $G^2$ optimized for decoding.
 We denote the computation latency of a forward pass of model $\operatorname{P}$ on graph $G^x$ ($x \in \{1,2\}$) as $T_{\text{compute}}(\operatorname{P}; G^x)$.

-Enabling two graphs on NPUs raises two problems: (1) \emph{keeping two graphs in the memory for high efficiency incurs a significant memory overhead}.
-Although $G^1$ and $G^2$ share the same weights, the NPU cannot reuse them across graphs for efficiency reasons, resulting in a redundant 2$\times$ memory footprint; otherwise, (2) \emph{dynamically loading the decoding graph after prefill stage completes saves memory, but incurs a significant performance overhead} (Figure~\ref{fig_t1_demo}\textcircled{ 1}).
-This \emph{synchronous loading} approach delays decoding by load time $T_{\text{load}}(\operatorname{P}; G^2)$.
-To address this, an intuitive idea is \emph{asynchronous loading}, where the model $\operatorname{P}$ is partitioned into $N$ blocks $\{\operatorname{P}_1,\dots,\operatorname{P}_N\}$ and $G^2$ is loaded block-by-block after computing finishes (Figure~\ref{fig_t1_demo}\textcircled{ 2}).
-Yet this is suboptimal because: (i) prefill input is chunked, so $G^1$ can only switch after the last chunk; and (ii) load time $T_{\text{load}}(\operatorname{P}_i; G^2)$ may exceed compute time $T_{\text{compute}}(\operatorname{P}_j; G^x)$, leaving no effective overlap.
+A naive solution is dynamically loading the decoding graph after prefill phase completes (Figure~\ref{fig:t1_demo}\textcircled{ 1}).
+This \emph{synchronous loading} approach is inefficient as it delays decoding by I/O cost $T_{\text{load}}(\operatorname{P}; G^2)$.
+To address this, an intuitive idea is \emph{asynchronous loading}, where the monolithic model $\operatorname{P}$ is partitioned into $N$ blocks $\{\operatorname{P}_1,\dots,\operatorname{P}_N\}$, each with equal amount of Transformer layers, and $G^2$ is loaded block-by-block after computing finishes (Figure~\ref{fig:t1_demo}\textcircled{ 2}).
+Yet this is suboptimal because: (i) following the existing approaches (§~\ref{sec:motivation}), the prefill input requires to be chunked for variable-length requests~\cite{work:mllm, work:heterollm}, so $G^1$'s switching is deferred to the last chunk; and (ii) load time $T_{\text{load}}(\operatorname{P}_i; G^2)$ may exceed compute time $T_{\text{compute}}(\operatorname{P}_j; G^x)$, leaving no effective overlap.

+\textbf{Progressive switching.} Instead, \systemname~amortizes the heavy switching cost across the entire prefill through two insights: